Isrlchigozie/KD-ABSUSAFEVOICE-/README.md

-> A confidential support chat platform for students at ABSU.
+> A confidential two-way anonymous websites.
 > Built to provide a safe space for emotional and spiritual conversations with trusted counselors.